 - Mad Artist: Irving seems to be one.
-After he thinks that he has killed everyone, he organizes the bodies bizarrely on the stage.
-Dialogue exchange earlier in the film reveals that he did the same thing during his last slayings.
+After he thinks that he has killed everyone, he organizes the bodies bizarrely on the stage, setting up a fan to blow feathers across them, and takes a seat at the stage's center with the theater's cat on his lap.
+Dialogue exchange earlier in the film reveals that he posed the bodies during his last slayings.

 - Man on Fire: Alicia sets Irving on fire with one of the Trashcan Bonfire props.

 - Mirror Scare: When Brett takes a bow for an imaginative audience on front of a mirror, it is shown that Irving was standing behind him.

 - Morning Sickness: Sybil is pregnant and suffers from this throughout the film.

 - Murder by Mistake: Peter kills Brett in the attic, thinking that he was attacking Irving.